 Rock climbers report there are a number of major areas, and more than a hundred smaller routes possible.
 The quality of rock climbing in Spearfish Canyon would certainly warrant a separate page (or pages) by someone more knowledgeable than myself.
 Ice climbing is also reported to be excellent.

 Cross country skiing is excellent on the Eagle Cliffs trail system that borders the south canyon area.
 Mountain biking is popular on some of the trails in the canyon, at Eagle Cliffs, and on Highway 14A (watch for bicyclists during your sight-seeing!).
 Geocachers love this area, and opportunities are plentiful.

 Others prefer to create a scenic route through the Black Hills, coming in from Deadwood and Lead by way of Highway 85, turning north at Cheyenne Crossing and entering the canyon on Highway 14A from the south.
-Of course, there are other options available, but these are the most common.
+Of course, there are other options available, but these are the most common in South Dakota.